*Redis Open Source Governance

 - The core team is not expected to serve for life, however, long-term participation is desired to provide stability and consistency in the Redis programming style and the community.

-- If a core-team member whose work is funded by Redis Labs must be replaced, the replacement will be designated by Redis Labs after consultation with the remaining core-team members.
+- If a core-team member whose work is funded by Redis Ltd. must be replaced, the replacement will be designated by Redis Ltd. after consultation with the remaining core-team members.

-- If a core-team member not funded by Redis Labs will no longer participate, for whatever reason, the other team members will select a replacement.
+- If a core-team member not funded by Redis Ltd. will no longer participate, for whatever reason, the other team members will select a replacement.

 *Community forums and communications